CommonGateway/PetStore/README.md

 - Wait for containers to finish loading.
 - If the php container shows: 'Ready to handle connections' your API is accessible on localhost/api or localhost:80/api.

 If there are any issues when loading the containers try to execute: `docker-compose pull` and then try `docker-compose up` again.
+Otherwise continue to [testing with http requests](#testing-with-http-requests).

+### Testing with http requests

 To test your API you will need a [http](https://developer.mozilla.org/en-US/docs/Web/HTTP/Overview) request client.
 We recommend [Postman](https://www.postman.com) but any client will suffice.
 Here is a list if you wanwt to find a client yourself: [https://rapidapi.com/blog/best-api-clients/](https://rapidapi.com/blog/best-api-clients/).